CaueGomes/CaueGomes/README.md

-### Olá!
-Eu sou o Cauê Victor Gomes, estudante de programação e tecnologia! 👋
+### Hi, I'm Cauê Victor Gomes, a student of programming and technology! 👋

-- ⚡ Atualmente trabalho como estagiário em desenvolvimento Delphi.
+- ⚡ I am currently working as a trainee in Delphi development.
-- ⚡ Formado em C# pelo projeto Entra21 na edição de 2020.
+- ⚡ Trained in C# by the Entra21 project in the 2020 edition.
-- ⚡ Procurando por novas oportunidades na área de tecnologia.
+- ⚡ always looking for new opportunities!.

 <div align="center">
   <a href="https://github.com/CaueGomes">